LHentges/LanceOtron/README.md

 ## Usage

 Currently there are 3 LanceOtron modules available, all of which require a bigwig file to supply the model with coverage data.
+We recommend directly converting BAM files to bigwigs with [deepTools](https://github.com/deeptools/deepTools/tree/develop) using the command `bamCoverage --bam filename.bam.sorted -o filename.bw --extendReads -bs 1 --normalizeUsing RPKM`.

 Module | Operation | Files Used
 ------ | --------- | ----------
 Find and Score Peaks | Find enriched regions from coverage track, score regions with neural network | bigwig file Find and Score Peaks with Input | Find enriched regions from coverage track, score regions with neural network, calculate pvalues for enrichment over control | experimental bigwig file, input (control) bigwig file
 Score Peaks | Score user-supplied regions with neural network | bed file, bigwig file

+### Find and Score Peaks

 ## Citation